-SU has well-established, far-reaching, multi-layered networks of international partners, with more than 246 bilateral institutional arrangements in 57 countries across six continents.
-Turning to Africa, in 2017 SU had more than 350 active projects with 780 partners (institutions and individuals) in 43 countries.
+SU has well-established, far-reaching, multi-layered networks of international partners, with more than 320 bilateral institutional arrangements in 64 countries across six continents.
+SU also has 25 formal bilateral agreements with other African universities.

 SU as a university rooted in Africa needs to bear fruit for the people of our continent.
 The challenge for us is to be locally relevant, with regional impact, while also globally competitive.
 To achieve this goal, we need to continuously focus on the unique areas in which we have developed expertise over time and build collaborative networks as a knowledge partner in South Africa, the rest of the continent and further afield.